Francis Kelly (British Army officer): Military career

 Kelly was commissioned into the Royal Engineers as a lieutenant on 6 April 1879.

 He took part in the Burma expedition in 1885, was promoted to captain on 1 April 1889, and then went to the North West Frontier in India in 1897 where he participated in the Tirah Campaign, during which he was promoted to major on 1 October 1897.
-Following the campaign he received a brevet promotion to lieutenant-colonel on 20 May 1898.
+Following the campaign he received a brevet promotion to lieutenant colonel on 20 May 1898.

-He was appointed temporary assistant adjutant-general in Quetta District on 23 June 1900 (while the actual A.A.G. served in the Boxer Rebellion in China), serving as such for several years.
+He was appointed temporary assistant adjutant general in Quetta District on 23 June 1900 (while the actual A.A.G. served in the Boxer Rebellion in China), serving as such for several years.
 He was promoted to the substantive rank of colonel on 9 September 1902.
+He was further appointed commander of the Karachi Brigade in 1905 and commander of the Ahmednagar Brigade on 7 February 1907 and was granted the temporary rank of brigadier general while employed in this role.
+After that he was promoted to major general on 4 December 1909.

+He became commander of British Troops in South China on 12 June 1913, taking over from Major General Charles Anderson.

-He was further appointed Commander of the Karachi Brigade in 1905 and Commander of the Ahmednagar Brigade in 1907.
-After that he became Commander of British Troops in South China in 1913 and General Officer Commanding 69th (2nd East Anglian) Division in November 1915 during the First World War before retiring in 1918.
+He was general officer commanding (GOC) of the 69th (2nd East Anglian) Division in November 1915 during the First World War before retiring from the army on 2 October 1918.

-After the War he became a Regional Director at the Ministry of Pensions.
+After the war he became a regional director at the Ministry of Pensions.
+He ceased to belong to the Reserve of Officers on 26 July 1926.